Moira Dela Torre

 Moira Rachelle Bustamante Dela Torre (born November 4, 1993) is a Filipino singer, songwriter and actress.
-Born in Olongapo, Philippines, she began as a voice artist for corporate jingles and theme songs.
-In 2013, she competed in The Voice of The Philippines, releasing her debut EP Moira following her stint in the show.
-She rose to fame after interpreting Libertine Amistoso's "Titibo-Tibo" in the Himig Handog music video competition, in which it won.
+Born in Olongapo, she began as a voice artist for corporate jingles and theme songs.
+In 2013, Dela Torre competed in The Voice of the Philippines, releasing her debut EP Moira following her stint in the show.
+Dela Torre rose to fame after interpreting Libertine Amistoso's "Titibo-Tibo" in the Himig Handog songwriting competition, in which it won.
 She gained further success with her 2018 debut album, Malaya, which was awarded an eight-time platinum certification in 2020.

 Early life

 Moira Rachelle Bustamante Dela Torre was born on November 4, 1993, in Olongapo, Philippines, to a music-oriented family.
 She wrote her first song, "After Your Heart", at the age of 12; the song would later be featured on her self-titled debut EP album released nine years later.

 Career

 Career beginnings

 Dela Torre's career started as a voice artist working on corporate jingles and theme songs, including McDonald's "Hooray for Today", Surf's "Pinalaki", and Johnson & Johnson's "Signature of Love".

 In 2013, Dela Torre auditioned in the first season of The Voice of the Philippines, singing "Hallelujah" by Bamboo Mañalac.
 She turned only one chair, that of apl.de.ap, and thus becoming a member of his team and advancing to the "battle round" of the show.
 She was eliminated in the battles, having been defeated by Penelope Matanguihan.
 Following her appearance in the show, she released her first single titled "Love Me Instead" through her debut EP album titled Moira, which was released under Ivory Music.